 - How fast in the average response time?

 - What is the range of service?
 (How close to the console do they need to be?)

 - Is it waterproof or water resistant?

 - How easy is it to use for someone with dementia or limited mobility?

 Make sure the PERS meets your senior’s needs and is easy for them to operate.
 Having this system in place can provide peace of mind for when family is not immediately available to check in.
 It can be a wonderful complement to in-home care services as well for times between caregiver visits.
-Always Best Care Morris not only offers comprehensive in-home care but also partners with Philips Lifeline to provide additional support to seniors in Morris, NJ.
+Always Best Care not only offers comprehensive in-home care but also partners with Philips Lifeline to provide additional support to seniors.

 It’s time to start planning ahead to ensure your senior has the right systems in place to get help should an emergency arise when they are alone.
 Working with an in-home care provider and setting up a personal emergency response system can allow your loved one to age in place more safely and comfortably while maintaining their independence.
-Contact Always Best Care Morris at 201-212-4409 to schedule a free consultation and learn more about PERS options
+Contact Always Best Care at (855) 470-2273 to schedule a free consultation and learn more about PERS options.